16 Best Hot Dog Toppings

 Onion rings, or crispy onions, are a staple with gourmet burgers—especially when sprinkled on top of some tangy barbecue sauce.
 So why wouldn't the same work for a hot dog?

 Ever heard of a walking taco, which is when you dump some chili or taco meat into a potato chip bag and top it with cheese?
 Well, this is kind of like a walking taco but on a hot dog!
 Spruce up the chili cheese dog by adding some crinkled potato chips on top.

 Peppers, onions, and cheese

-For this hot dog combo, we’re traveling down to Philadelphia and grabbing the toppings that come on a classic Philly Cheesesteak!
+For this hot dog combo, we're traveling down to Philadelphia and grabbing the toppings that come on a classic Philly Cheesesteak!
 Saute up some peppers and onions and add some melted cheese for a Philly-inspired dog.
-Or if you really want to go the classic cheesesteak route, add some Cheese Whiz to the hot dog!
-Trust us, it’s the way to go.
+Or, if you want to go the classic cheesesteak route, add some Cheez Whiz to the hot dog!
+Trust us, it's the way to go.

 Cheese and fries

 Speaking of cheese sauce, we can't forget the delicious combo of cheese fries!
 Turn your favorite appetizer into a meal by adding fries and cheese sauce to your hot dog.

 Bacon and beans are the perfect pair already.
 Put them on a hot dog though, and you got yourself a winning combination!
 The sweet beans with the salty bacon will be a hit at your next outdoor BBQ.